bripkens/opencensus-revamp/content/quickstart/go/tracing.md

 ![viewing traces 1](https://cdn-images-1.medium.com/max/1600/1*v7qiO8nX8WAxpX4LjiQ2oA.png)

-And on clicking on one of the traces, we should be able to see the annotation whose description `isInvoking processLine` and on clicking on it, it should show our attributes
+And on clicking on one of the traces, we should be able to see the annotation whose description `isInvoking processLine` and on clicking on it, it should show our attributes `len` and `use`.

-`len` and `use`

 ![viewing traces 2](https://cdn-images-1.medium.com/max/1600/1*SEsUxV1GXu-jM8dLQwtVMw.png)